-Page Reviewed / Updated - Mar.
-2014
+Page Reviewed / Updated - Jul.
+2017

-This waiver has a self-directed care option associated with it called the Consumer Directed Care Option meaning the care recipient can choose their care providers for certain types of services.
-In Wyoming this includes personal care assistance.
+This waiver has a self-directed care option associated with it called the Consumer Directed Care Option, meaning the care recipient can choose their care providers for certain types of services.
+In Wyoming, this includes personal care assistance.
 In some cases, family members can be hired to provide personal care.

 Qualifying for the HCBS Waiver means qualifying for institutional or long term care Medicaid.
-To do this, there are requirements regarding the applicant's level of impairment and their income and assets.
+To do this, there are requirements regarding the applicant's residence, level of impairment and their income and assets.

 Level of Impairment - this requirement is dependent on the applicant's age.
 Those under 65 must be physically disabled.
 Persons 65 and over must have a need for nursing home care (and willing to receive that care outside of a nursing home).

 Persons over these limits might gain entrance into Equality Care and receive assistance under the HCBS Waiver by allocating income over the limit into a Pooled Income Trust.
 This helps to lowers the applicant's income to a Medicaid compliant level.
-A similar process can be employed to become asset-complaint.
+A similar process can be employed to become asset-compliant.
 Assets over the countable resources limit may be able to be changed in form so they become non-countable or exempt assets.
-This is a process called Medicaid planning and for most families assistance is required to engage in Medicaid planning successfully.
+This is a process called Medicaid planning and for most families, assistance is required to engage in Medicaid planning successfully.
 Read more.

 Waiver participants are eligible for the following services.
 Personal care can be self-directed.